Dirac231/ZShop/NOTES/Miscellaneous/C Programming.md

     size_t x = 40;                    // 8 Bytes   %zu - Used for allocation sizes and array indexes
     printf("%zu", sizeof(var_here));  // "sizeof()" is used to compute the size of an object

-    // Pointers
-    int* p = NULL;   // Integer Pointer is initialized to NULL

-    *p = 0;          // Pointer holds the value "0"
-    p = &x;          // Pointer points to the address of "x"

-    p++              // Pointer is first considered, then incremented by 1 ++p              // Pointer is first incremented by 1, then considered

     // "unsigned" modifier - shifts a variable to positive-only values unsigned int x = 5;          // 4 Bytes   %ud
     unsigned double pi = 3.14;   // 8 Bytes   %ug